Posted on behalf of Anderson Cummings on Oct 13, 2020 in Auto Accidents

 Although most car accident cases are settled out of court, sometimes your lawyer may need to take your case to trial to recover maximum compensation.
 Below, learn more about some of the most common reasons a lawyer may want to take a claim to trial.

 It is important to hire an attorney who is prepared to go to trial when necessary.
-At Anderson & Cummings, our Fort Worth car accident lawyers have more than 50 years of combined experience and have recovered millions in compensation for car accident victims.
+At Anderson & Cummings, the car accident attorneys in our Fort Worth location have more than 50 years of combined experience and have recovered millions in compensation for car accident victims.

 Set up a free consultation today to discuss your situation.
 We will not charge you any fees to talk about your potential claim and we do not get paid unless you do.